 You should take the same care in checking your tenant’s background as you would if you were lending money.
 Because when you think about it, that’s really what you’re doing.
 You are loaning out one of your most valuable assets.

-In the past, background checks on tenants meant driving all over town and digging through dusty, old records from courthouses and government offices.
+In the past, tenant background checks meant driving all over town and digging through dusty, old records from courthouses and government offices.
 There was no centralized system to storing crucial tenant information.
 Needless to say, information on tenants was difficult to find, and easy to miss.

 Today, these reports are centralized, automated, and delivered to you in your office in real-time.
 In some cases, these records can encompass either state or national databases, making it harder than ever for a habitually bad tenant to continue to victimize one landlord after another.